benhprentice/ExoplanetHabitabilityClassification/README.md

 * StandardScaler was used because it seemed the most widely used way to scale features.
 Normalization was attempted but with little change to our results.

-## Data Preprocessing

-* We used Standard Scaler to scale our dataset.
-We also eliminated features that had very high correlation with each other.

 ## Machine Learning Approaches

 * We will test different models and log any improvement with each.
 We have already seen marked improvement by using different techniques, such as random oversampling.